-Grateful Mom.
 Laid-Back Homeschooler.
+Helicopter Mom.
+Long-Term Wife.
 Catholic Convert.
-Parenting Magazine Writer.
-Co-op Leader & Teacher.
+Magazine Writer.
+Lit & Comp Teacher.
 Picky Proofreader.
 Self-Published Author.
+Traveler.
+Adventurer.
+Pokemon Go!
+Player.
+Entrepreneur.

-Kerrie lives out her childhood dreams in a suburb of Kansas City of being a wife (to Aron since 1998), a mother (five fab kids), a teacher (homeschooling K-12 + teaching at co-op), and a writer/proofreader (blogs, books, and parenting magazine articles).
+I live in a rural suburb of Kansas City and am a wife (to Aron since 1998), a grateful 52-year-old mother (five fab kids), a teacher (homeschooling K-12 + teaching at co-op), and a writer/proofreader (blogs, books, and parenting magazine articles).

-Check out her main blog at TheKerrieShow, then click over to The Published Parent, where she writes about the life of a work-at-home writer mom.
-She also blogs at Homeschooling Mommybot and attempts to cook and bake at Kerrie the Kitchen Queen.
+Check out my main blog at TheKerrieShow, then click over to The Published Parent, where I write about the life of a work-at-home writer mom.
+I also blog at Homeschooling Mommybot and attempt to cook and bake at Kerrie the Kitchen Queen.

 How long have you had your business?